Rajat-Bansal3/CHIP-8-Emulator/readme.md

           |                              |
           |                              |
    0xFFF  --------------------------------  <--  End of RAM

+In the code i used base not ETI but could be swapped no issues

 ```
 ## References
 - [Chip-8 Specification by Tonis Agrista]("https://tonisagrista.com/blog/2021/chip8-spec/#jmp-v0-nnn--bnnn") – Detailed opcode reference.